LDMX-Software/ldmx-software.github.io/src/developing/coding-rules.md

 2. Put the c++ file with the extension of `.cxx` into `Package/src/Package/MyFile.cxx`
 3. The `test` directory is for unit tests
 4. Example configs should be put under `exampleConfigs`
+5. All producers should have a configurable pass names, input collection names, and output collection names

 ## III.
 Code quality